A message from chairman heather

 The next Biannual Hooe Open Gardens event will be held in 2026 on a June weekend.
 You can find details of the last Hooe Open Gardens event on their website >HERE<

-Website designed and operated by
+This website designed and operated by

 Rev Peter Doodes, copyright 1998-99-20-20-21-22-23-24-25